-Several constructors and functions in the Eesee ecosystem lack necessary checks for the zero address $(\theta x \theta)$ .
+Several constructors and functions in the Eesee ecosystem lack necessary checks for the zero address $(\partial x \partial)$ .
 This oversight can lead to potential vulnerabilities and operational inefficiencies.

-- In Eesee.sol constructor, key parameters such as \ESE, \staking, \swap, \minter, \random, \feeSplitter, \royaltyEngine, and \accessManager are not validated against the zero address, posing a risk of initializing the contract with invalid addresses. - The mintDrops function in EeseeDrops.sol lacks a check for the recipient being the zero address, potentially leading to minting NFTs to an invalid address. - Similarly, lazyMint in EeseeMinter.sol lacks checks for owner and recipient, which could lead to creating NFT collections with undefined ownership. - The purchaseAsset function in both EeseeOpenseaRouter.sol and EeseeRaribleRouter.sol does not validate recipient against the zero address, risking asset transfers to an invalid address. - In ESE.sol, addVestingBeneficiaries does not validate beneficiary addresses, possibly leading to vesting allocations to invalid addresses.
+- In Eesee.sol constructor, kev parameters \ESE, such as \staking. \swap, \minter, \random, \feeSplitter, \royaltyEngine, and \accessManager are not validated against the zero address, posing a risk of initializing the contract with invalid addresses. - The mintDrops function in EeseeDrops.sol lacks a check for the recipient being the zero address, potentially leading to minting NFTs to an invalid address. - Similarly, lazyMint in EeseeMinter.sol lacks checks for owner and recipient, which could lead to creating NFT collections with undefined ownership. - The purchaseAsset function in both EeseeOpenseaRouter.sol and EeseeRaribleRouter.sol does not validate recipient against the zero address, risking asset transfers to an invalid address. - In ESE.sol, addVestingBeneficiaries does not validate beneficiary addresses, possibly leading to vesting allocations to invalid addresses.